Florenci002/Exoverse/readme.txt

 DESCRIPTION:

-FLARE is a free landing page and website template designed for digital agency or startup.
+Exoverse is a free landing page and website template designed for digital agency or startup.
 With this template, you can now easily create a website that would make a strong and lasting impression.
 Its trendy, modern, and sophisticated style will surely help your site to stand out visually and grab the attention of those potential clients.